 The Texas Common Course Numbering System is a voluntary cooperation among colleges and universities throughout the state whose purpose is to:

-ETBU publishes a list of TCCN courses and equivalencies in the back of the University catalog.
-To transfer courses to ETBU which are not identified as belonging to the TCCN, students enrolled at ETBU must complete a "Permission for Course Transfer" form and have it approved by officials designated on the form.
+ETBU publishes a list of TCCN courses and equivalencies in the back of the University catalog; however, this is not a comprehensive list.
+To transfer courses to ETBU which are not identified as belonging to the TCCN, students enrolled at ETBU must complete the